Tundrabots7083/7083-2023-2024-Robot-B/GETTING STARTED.md

 ## Getting access to the Tundrabots GitHub repo

-Once you have a GitHub account, you can be added to the Tundrabots git repo.
-This repo will vary from year-to-year.
-For 2022-2023 it is [PowerPlayRobotCode](https://github.com/Tundrabots7083/PowerPlayRobotCode).
-This repository is `private`, which means you can only see it if you have been given access to it.
-You need to have one of the Software Mentors add you.
-Once they do so, you must accept the invitation in GitHub.
+Once you have your GitHub account, you should request one of the Software Mentors to add you as a `member` of the Tundrabots team in GitHub.
+This will allow you to be able to use the Git repository in the future.
+When youare are added to the Tundrabots GitHub team, an invitation will be sent to your GitHub account, which you should accept.
+Once done, you will be able to access the software repositories for the Tundrabots.
+For 2023-2024 it is [7083-2023-2024](https://github.com/Tundrabots7083/7083-2023-2024).

 ## Install Android Studio